The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Methods

 The location of the critical curves is derived from the lensing model of \citet{sharon2022}.
 To compensate for differential magnification within the mask, we used magnification maps derived from the same work.
 We used the Python package \texttt{Reproject} to project the magnification maps onto the WCS of the drizzled NIRSpec cube of P1.
 We then applied the combined S/N and critical curve mask to the magnification map as well.
 The inverse of the resulting masked map can then be used to compensate for differential magnification.
 We note that the exact delineation of the mask along the critical curve is of limited importance: Magnification is high in the vicinity of the critical curve, and since we weigh the data by the inverse magnification, a few pixels too many or too few in this region will have very limited impact on the resulting values of integrated and weighted quantities.

 A more thorough treatment of a magnification-weighted, integrated spectrum and comparisons to non-resolved starburst galaxies at similar redshifts is deferred to future work.
 Here, we have used it to derive global values of properties derived per-spaxel in this work; including redshift, ionization parameter, [\ion{S}{2}] deficiency (see \autoref{sec:ionprop}), and more.
-An important caveat to these properties is that, as is evident from \autoref{fig:artist}, the image shown in \autoref{fig:kinemask}, while covering most of the galaxy, is not a complete image.
-All global properties are given under the assumption that the included regions fairly represent the statistical properties of the galaxy.
+An important caveat to these properties is that the regions included in the mask in pointing 1 are not a fully complete image of the galaxy.
+As is evident from \autoref{fig:artist}, the image shown in \autoref{fig:kinemask} covers most of the galaxy, but not all.
+All global properties are given under the assumption that the included regions are an accurate representation of the global properties of the galaxy.